frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 Some people say that leaving it plugged won't damage the battery well-being (same debate with smartphones), some say the opposite.
 I am no expert in charger and laptop battery manufacturing, but why take the risk?

 When plugged, you sollicitate:
+- your laptop charger
-- your laptop charger, which could certainly benefit from not being powered on all the time
+- your laptop battery

-- your laptop battery: rule of thumb, since we don't know for sure, if you don't need max perf and have a lot of battery, unplug it :+1:
+As a rule of thumb, since we don't know for sure, if you don't need max perf and have a lot of battery, unplug your charger :+1:

 ## The End

 ![thats-all-folks](https://media3.giphy.com/media/lD76yTC5zxZPG/giphy.gif?cid=ecf05e477c8s5rct86yltjz5cmmfdcl2icck93gxb8ufrk08&rid=giphy.gif&ct=g)

 Bravo, you've made it here!
 Hopefully, you learnt a few things while reading this article, which still has a lot of room for improvements.
-If you spotted some imprecisions, mistakes, or if you have improvement ideas, please let me know!
+If you spotted some imprecisions, mistakes, or if you have improvement ideas, please let me know :grin:

-[^1]:it might even be worse because the video will be upsampled upon rendering.
-[^2]:some manufacturers, like Apple, don't let people easily tweak the inside of their laptops.
+[^1]:some manufacturers, like Apple, don't let people easily tweak the inside of their laptops.
-[^3]:modern laptops will have an integrated GPU (iGPU), when they don't have a dedicated GPU (dGPU).
+[^2]:modern laptops will have an integrated GPU (iGPU), when they don't have a dedicated GPU (dGPU).
 Usually the iGPU brand is the same as the CPU's manufacturer.
-[^4]:CPU generation can be more important than the model type.
+[^3]:CPU generation can be more important than the model type.
 For instance, Intel Core i5 12th gen are more powerful than i7 11th gen.
+[^4]:if they have very bad reviews and sales, this product line might disappear in the near future.
+[^5]:on the product page, copy paste the CPU model in the search bar of the website.
+[^6]:YouTube channels (e.g. [JarrodsTech](https://www.youtube.com/c/JarrodsTech), [MatthewMoniz](https://www.youtube.com/c/MatthewMoniz1), [LinusTechTips](https://www.youtube.com/c/LinusTechTips)) can be very useful.
-[^5]:I would be using it for Deep Learning more specifically.
+[^7]:I would be using it for Deep Learning more specifically.